- Shop Products

 More than one-third of people over the age of 65 fall each year.
 Older adults who fall once are two to three times more likely to fall again.

 Falls in the post-acute care setting can often result in hospital readmissions.
 Broken wrists, arms and ankles are common, and hip fractures hospitalize at least 300,000 elderly patients annually.
-Head injuries can also cause serious problems, especially if these patients are taking certain medications (e.g., blood thinners).
+Head injuries can also cause serious problems, especially if these patients are taking certain medications such as blood thinners.

 Even if a resident or patient avoids injury, their fear of falling again may cause them to change their daily routine or avoid activities they once enjoyed.
 Less frequent activity can lead to greater physical weakness, which can increase the chance of falling.